 European Parliamentary elections.

-The L G P S (Transitional Provisions, Savings and Amendment) Regulations 2014 provide that to the above list should be added ‘any supplement paid:
+Supplements paid in recognition of contribution rate differences

+In addition to the exclusions listed in the 2013 regulations, the transitional regulations also exclude any supplement paid in recognition of contribution rate differences between the LGPS and the Civil Service Pension Scheme if they were paid to:

-to an employee whose employment transferred on 1 April 1996 to the Environment Agency or to such an employee who subsequently transferred on 1 April 2013 to the Natural Resources Body for Wales; or
+an employee whose employment transferred on 1 April 1996 to the Environment Agency or subsequently to Natural Resources Wales on 1 April 2013, or

-to an employee whose employment transferred on 1 April 2010 from the Learning and Skills Council for England to a local authority or to London Councils Limited,
+an employee whose employment transferred on 1 April 2010 from the Learning and Skills Council for England to a local authority or to London Councils Limited.

-in recognition of the difference in contribution rates between members of the principal civil service pension scheme and the 2008 or 2014 Schemes.’

-The L G P S (Transitional Provisions, Savings and Amendment) Regulations 2014 also provide that, despite the entry at (f) above, if:
+Provision of a motor vehicle

+Despite the exclusion of the value or cash equivalent of a provided motor vehicle, such amounts remain pensionable if:

-an employee’s pensionable pay at both 31 December 1992 and 31 March 1998 included an amount treated as the money value to the employee of the provision of a motor vehicle or any amount paid in lieu of such provision, or
+the employee’s pensionable pay included such a benefit on both 31 December 1992 and 31 March 1998, or

-an employee was, immediately before 2 May 1995 in the process of converting the provision of a motor vehicle into an amount paid in lieu of such provision where the process was concluded before 1 July 1995 and the employee’s pensionable pay at 31 March 1998 included such an amount,
+the employee was converting the provision of a motor vehicle into an amount paid in lieu of such a provision where the process was concluded before 1 July 1995 and the employee’s pensionable pay at 31 March 1998 included such an amount.

-the relevant amount remains pensionable until:

-the member stops being provided with a motor vehicle or an amount representing the money value of the provision of a vehicle, or

-the member leaves employment with the employer who was employing him / her on 31 December 1992.

-If the member is compulsorily transferred to another Scheme employer, the amount remains pensionable.
+In both cases, the benefit remains pensionable until the it stops or the employee leaves the employment with the employer who was employing them on 31 December 1992, unless they were compulsorily transferred to another Scheme employer.

+Pensionable pay in the 2008 Scheme

+In some circumstances, such as calculating final pay for benefits accrued under earlier schemes, the 2008 Scheme definition of pension pay may apply.
+While broadly similar to the 2014 definition, there are three key differences:

+Non-contractual overtime was not pensionable in the 2008 Scheme but is pensionable from 1 April 2014

+Payments for loss of future pensionable payments or benefits were pensionable in the 2008 Scheme but are not pensionable in the 2014 Scheme.

+Actual pay to reservists from the Scheme employer was pensionable in the 2008 Scheme.
+In the 2014 Scheme, the employee and the Ministry of Defence pay contributions based on Assumed Pensionable Pay (see Section 11).

+Pension contributions should not be deducted from a payment that was pensionable in the 2008 Scheme but is not pensionable in the 2014 Scheme.
+However, employers should include the payment when they work out final pay, if it falls in the relevant period, even though pension contributions have not been deducted from it.

+If a payment was not pensionable under the 2008 Scheme but is pensionable in the 2014 Scheme, pension contributions must be deducted from it.
+The employer should not include the payment when they work out final pay.

 6A.
 Pensionable pay and salary sacrifice

 HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability may or may not then be removed, are pensionable under L G P S (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).